r-trigo/jekyll-blog/_posts/2020-03-09-how-we-achieved-mongodb-replication.md

   - Unavailability, mongorestore process time
     - mongodump and mongorestore in biggest databases took several hours
 2. Horizontal escalation not possible
+3. MongoDB starves for RAM
+  - by default, each Mongo container will try to cache all available memory until 60%
+  - since we previously had 1 container on two application servers and 2 containers in the same application server, all of them had at least 60% busy (in use + cached)
+  - whenever there is more than one Mongo container, they will fight for all the available memory trying to reach 60% each (2 -> 120%, 3 -> 180%, 4 -> 240%, etc.)
+  - it is very important to set container memory limits
+4. Mongodumps and Mongorestores were scheduled to run at the same time, causing inode usage alerts
+5. Mongo version 3 lacked Mongo version 4 features
+6. Centralize Docker volumes

 ## After (filter me)